Programs and Degrees

 Programs under the Division of Interdisciplinary Studies are considered areas of study that are applicable to all of the behavioral health professions.
 As such, these programs bring together the collective academic and clinical expertise of all of the departments in the School of Behavioral Health.

-- MS and Doctorate in Marital and Family Therapy (DMFT)
+- MS/Doctor of Marital and Family Therapy (DMFT)

-- MSW Social Work and PhD Social Policy and Social Research
+- MSW Social Work/PhD Social Policy and Social Research

 Note: Dual degrees require separate applications to both programs.